Vision Values Holdings: New World Mobile Holdings

 In 2004 Asia Logistics Technologies acquired New World PCS Holdings and its subsidiaries such as New World PCS (NWPCS) from New World Telephone Holdings, a wholly owned subsidiary of New World Development, as part of a backdoor listing.
 In the same year the company was renamed to New World Mobile Holdings.

 In March 2006, NWPCS merged with Hong Kong CSL Limited to form CSL New World Mobility, a new intermediate holding company that was owned by Telstra (76.4%) and New World Mobile Holdings (23.6%) at that time.
 In October 2006, New World Mobile Holdings sold its 23.6% stakes of CSL New World Mobility to New World Mobile Holdings' parent company New World Development.
 In November 2006, New World Development then sold 58.04% shares of New World Mobile Holdings to Moral Glory International, a private company that was owned by Simon Lo at that time.
 In February 2007, Moral Glory International launched a mandatory public offer to acquire the remaining share of New World Mobile Holdings.
 In May 2007, Mongolia Energy Corporation (the successor of New World Cyberbase), disinvested 8.32% shares of New World Mobile Holdings to the public market.

 Vision Values Holdings

-New World Mobile Holdings was renamed to Vision Values Holdings in 2010.
+New World Mobile Holdings was renamed to its current name, Vision Values Holdings in 2010.

 It was proposed that Vision Values Holdings issues new shares to the People's Insurance Company of China (PICC).
-However, it was terminated by PICC in 2016.
+However, this was terminated by the PICC in 2016.